XimeraProject/server/blog/cpc.markdown

 "AutoCutter" software that reduces time consuming video editing to a few key strokes.

-One thing is certain to me--MOOCs are the future.
+One thing is certain to me&mdash;MOOCs are the future.
 I am encouraged that with courses like MOOCulus OSU is at the forefront of this revolution.